osohq/oso/docs/understand/use-cases.rst

 * **Customer-facing applications.** For SaaS and on-premise applications that an organization sells to its customers, how does the application determine what permissions a user has?
-* **Internal applications.**.
-For
+* **Internal applications.** For
   SaaS and on-premise applications that an organization uses for internal employees and contractors,  how does the application determine what permissions a user has?
-* **User-configurable permissions.** For any application - SaaS, on-premise, open source, etc. - where users can freely customize permissions, how is this exposed to users?
+* **User-configurable permissions.** For any application - SaaS, on-premise, open source, etc. - where users can freely customize permissions, how does the application expose these to users?
 * **Infrastructure.** For infrastructure hosted in the cloud and in a company's own data centers, how does an organization manage who is allowed to do what (e.g., provision new machines, access production)?

-The foundation of oso was designed to support all of the above use cases.
+The foundation of oso is designed to support all of the above use cases.

 Currently, the *ideal* use case for oso is the first: customer-facing applications.
 The reasons for this are:

 * oso is currently packaged as a library, with support for various languages.
-  An application developer can easily import the library and start using it.
+  A developer can easily import the library and start using it.
 * Similarly, the hooks that the library provides are designed for calling into an application to act on application objects and data.
 * oso *does not* handle assigning users to roles, or assigning